Wine bars in Sydney

-Savour elegant local and international wines in delightful Sydney wine bars, from stylish city venues to comfortable hideaways and hip neighbourhood spots.
-Your tastebuds are in for a double treat, with many wine bars offering delicious food menus using the freshest produce to match their wines.
+Savour elegant Australian and international wines in charming Sydney wine bars, from stylish city venues to comfortable hideaways and hip neighbourhood spots.
+Your tastebuds are in for a double treat, with many wine bars serving delicious food using the freshest produce to match their wines.

 In the city centre is a fine selection of wine bars, including Fix St James and the Ash Street Cellar.
 In the grand St James Trust Building, opposite beautiful Hyde Park, is the inviting wine room of Bambini Trust.
 In the heart of the central business district is the Wolf Wine Bar, serving seasonal wines by the glass.

 Amid the gleaming office towers on the stylish Barangaroo waterfront is Born by Tapavino.
 The wine bar specialises in all things Spanish.
 You’ll also find an impressive Spanish sherry collection at Bar Tapavino, a stroll from Circular Quay and the UNESCO World Heritage-listed Sydney Opera House.